About the School of Modern Languages

 All staff contribute to a dynamic cross-disciplinary programme in Comparative Literature.

 The School’s approach is underpinned by the belief that the acquiring of high-level language skills goes hand in hand with studying culture.
-With partners all over Europe and the Middle East, the School sees living, studying and working abroad as an integral part of language study.
+With partners all over Europe and the Middle East, the School sees living, studying, and working abroad as an integral part of language study.

-Research
+Research and impact

 • creativity and performance